mmgoddard/wordart-api/README.md

 - Creates docker image: mvn clean package dockerfile:build
 - Start the app: docker run -d -p 8080:8080 -t mmgoddard/wordart-api
-- Using postman we can hit it using localhost and port 8080
+- Using postman we can hit it using localhost:8080

-# Code Features
+## Code Features

 - Single GET endpoint allowing you to alter four different parameters to alter the image returned.
 - Validation on incoming parameters/payload.